-I just got back from a 5 day vacation adventure in Arizona and I’m delighted to report that I made it back in one piece!
-LOL…I’ve been to this neighboring state a few other times before, but never in an RV and it was quite an experience!
-I enjoyed the freedom that you get when renting a motor home; you can decide to stop anywhere you like in the middle of nowhere and still have the comfort of a bathroom and an equipped kitchen (with refrigerator, stove and microwave oven among other things.)
-You can move around while somebody is behind the wheels (although this is not recommended in winding roads), take a nap on one of the beds or read without getting a headache.
-The view is also better, as RVs are higher than other vehicles..BUT, on the downside, it is quite noisy (all the pots and pans and things stuffed in the many cabinets tend to sing along and create a soundtrack of their own), also, if you want to save on gas and say, not turn on the AC for a while and drive with your windows open, you might seriously get a heat stroke.
+I just got back from a five-day vacation adventure in Arizona and I’m delighted to report that I made it back in one piece!
+I’ve been to this neighboring state a few other times before, but never in an RV and it was quite an experience!
+I enjoyed the freedom that you get when renting a motor home; you can decide to stop anywhere you like in the middle of nowhere and still have the comfort of a bathroom and an equipped kitchen (with refrigerator, stove, and microwave oven, among other things).
+You can move around while somebody is behind the wheels (although this is not recommended in winding roads), take a nap on one of the beds, or read without getting a headache.
+The view is also better, as RVs are higher than other vehicles.
+BUT, on the downside, it is quite noisy (all the pots and pans and things stuffed in the many cabinets tend to sing along and create a soundtrack of their own), also, if you want to save on gas and say, not turn on the AC for a while and drive with your windows open, you might seriously get a heat stroke.
 I managed to avoid that, but Arizona in the summertime is like the burning Sahara desert and you have to carefully choose your options and organize your trip accordingly.
-Say, drive in lesser hot hours and refill the water tank and empty the water waste.
-I was surprised to see that an RV runs pretty fast, but it consumes a lot of gas..so it can become quite pricy unless you go with a party of friends and share the costs.
-That said, RVs are fun and the real American way to explore the country; since we wanted to visit the quintessential U.S. destination, the Grand Canyon, what other better way to do so than in a recreational vehicle?
+Say, drive in cooler hours, refill the water tank, and empty the water waste.
+I was surprised to see that an RV runs pretty fast, but it consumes a lot of gas; so, it can become quite pricy unless you go with a party of friends and share the costs.
+That said, RVs are fun and the real American way to explore the country.
+Since we wanted to visit the quintessential U.S. destination, the Grand Canyon, what other better way to do so than in a recreational vehicle?
 We packed our beloved dog and part of our royal family and started our journey.